mjmarsh/GST_042016/README.md

 	A40		Local			P04,P05,P06,P10, P11	Collector, light duty, alley, private, trail

 3/21- Routing issues on Hwy 166, Morro, new communities, trails (must change one_way field from B--->N in order to prevent routing up 	       mountain bike/hiking trails)

+3/23- In-house roads layer and OSM driveways used to edit roads in order to route up long, rural driveways.